multiversx/mx-specs/LKMEX-whitelist/whitelist_request_template.md

 principles.
 Questionable activities will be reviewed by the MultiversX team and any Project or Smart Contract found in breach of the rules will automatically lose their transferRole status.

+Whitelisted projects will be given a transferRole to the wrappedLKMEX tokenID, which is a token that does not have energy and is used only by whitelisted projects.

+The whitelisted projects will need to wrap the LKMEX they want to deposit or use.
+By wrapping it, the LKMEX will temporarily “lose” its energy but the energy can be recovered and regained by unWrap it back.

+Projects will be able to use the wrappedLKMEX to deposit and use in the whitelisted Smart Contracts.
+Users who will get/claim wrappedLKMEX and will need to unWrap it in order to gain its original energy and convert it back  to LKMEX v2 in order to enter liquidity or farms.

+wrappedLKMEX does not have the benefits of the LKMEX v2, only after unwrapping you gain all the benefits.

 ## Name of the project
 [Fill in]